 could come.
-If we plant good seeds of serving others, love, joy, peace, patience, kindness etc then we will harvest those things as a natural reciprocation in our life.
-The opposite is also true, that if we plant anger, hate, anxiety, panic, chaos etc then we will harvest these.
+If we plant good seeds of serving others with love, joy, peace, patience, kindness etc. then we will harvest those things as a natural reciprocation in our life.
+The opposite is also true, that if we plant anger, hate, anxiety, panic, and chaos then we will harvest these.

 So, if I am anxious, then I will produce concern, restlessness and mistrust as my fruit.
 If I am joyful, then I will produce cheer, elation, and fun-loving fruit.
 No one else controls my emotions.
 They are mine.
 I have to accept Ownership for what I produce.

-Take Ownership (absolute accountability) for your mind and emotions today.
-Take some time to look through the garden of your mind.
-Is there anything you don’t want to eat the fruit of?
+If you’re reading this, you are probably leading in some capacity.
+Leading yourself is of first importance.
+Self-leadership is key.
+Take Ownership (absolute accountability) for your mind today.
+Is there anything you don’t want to growing?
 Get rid of it and plant something else.